OmniLayer/spec/README.md

 Consequently, the messages below are different for Omni Protocol currencies/bitcoin exchange than they are for exchange between Omni Token and other Omni Protocol currencies, and the resulting UI must also be different, reflecting both the one-sided nature of bitcoin/Omni Token exchange as well as the additional anti-spam fees and race conditions inherent in the system.

-### Sell Mastercoins for Bitcoins [ORIGINAL - WILL THIS BE SUPPORTED FOR FUTURE SUBMISSIONS?]
+### Sell Mastercoins for Bitcoins [???
+ORIGINAL - WILL THIS BE SUPPORTED FOR FUTURE SUBMISSIONS OR JUST TO PROCESS PREVIOUS TX'S ALREADY IN THE BLOCKCHAIN?]

 Description: Transaction type 20 posts the terms of an offer to sell Mastercoins or Test Mastercoins for bitcoins.
 A new sell offer is created with Action = 1 (New).
 Valid currency identifier values for this transaction are 1 for MSC or 2 for Test MSC.